About RQAS – Royal Queensland Art Society

 The History of Royal Queensland Art Society, Brisbane Branch Inc.

-The Royal Queensland Art Society Inc is a not for profit organisation and became an incorporated organisation in 2005 and became the umbrella organisation for each of the branches, Brisbane, Gold Coast and Rockhampton.
-These branches are incorporated organisations under the umbrella of the state body of the Royal Queensland Art Society Inc.
+The Royal Queensland Art Society Inc is a not for profit organisation established in 1885, becoming an incorporated organisation in 2005 and the umbrella organisation for each of the 3 current branches, Brisbane, Gold Coast and Rockhampton.

 The RQAS has a long, proud, though at times difficult, history.
 It was born from the wish of a group of like-minded people to share their love and interest in art and to establish a Queensland National Art Gallery (QNAG).
 Informal meetings in 1884 and 1885 brought together the group ultimately responsible for establishing the Queensland Art Society in 1887.
 This organisation was the forebear of the Royal Queensland Art Society Brisbane Branch.